yuvoonng/tomographer/README.md

 It performs redshift inference on arbitrary extragalactic datasets using spatial cross-correlations with a fixed set of spectroscopic reference samples.
 It accepts either a <ins>source catalog</ins> (a list of sky coordinates) or a HEALPix <ins>intensity map</ins>, and returns the bias-weighted redshift distribution of the input, $b(z)\ {\rm d}N/{\rm d}z$ or $b(z)\ {\rm d}I/{\rm d}z$, in fine redshift bins over $0 < z \lesssim 4$.

-For details of the methodology, see Chiang et al. (2026).
+For details, see Chiang et al. (2026).

 ---